Lead Distribution Process: All You Need to Know About It in 2023

 There are several lead distribution methods available.
 However, there is a distinct difference between automated and manual distribution.

-Pull-based lead distribution, also known as manual distribution, is one of your options.
+Pull-based lead generation or distribution, also known as manual distribution, is one of your options.
 It is up to your sales professionals to choose leads depending on their expertise or availability.

 The leads will not be assigned to the team automatically by the system.
 Instead, your sales representatives ‘pull’ leads to your organization.